Scan time: 2-3 minutes / Read time: 3-5 minutes

 Meera writes a weekly newsletter about home fermenting — sauerkraut, kimchi, hot sauce.

-She's convinced anyone can ferment safely with a jar and a little salt.
+All you need is a jar and a little salt.

 ⛳️ Problem: